 Our Analysis and Test Results

-Though these shoes are not necessarily designed for precision footwork, the Skwama excel in this metric after wearing them for a significant amount of time.
-Initially, we found there to be a lot of rubber right at the toe, which detracted from their sensitivity at first.
-But, after wearing down this pointy toe (which is similar to that of the Solution), the Skwamas will stick to any foot.
-We tested on the slippery, smeary limestone of Tensleep Canyon and found them to miraculously stick to even the greasiest looking foot holds.
+We tested on the slippery, smeary limestone of Tensleep Canyon and found them to miraculously stick to even the greasiest-looking footholds.
 They are also useful on the ubiquitous granite smears of Yosemite Valley.
-Overall, the Skwamas held their own next to our beloved Solutions and Katakis in both limestone and granite venues.
+Overall, the Skwamas held their own next to other beloved Sportiva models in both limestone and granite venues.

 Ease of Use

-If the Skwama were to receive an award, it would be for the most comfortable, technical, and well-rounded shoe out there.
-These shoes are a great option as a go-to for most kinds of climbing, from cracks to steep boulders, to sport climbs.
-We like having these in our fleet as a shoe that will perform well at most any crag we've taken them to.
-We found them to stretch out a bit over time, so make sure to downsize a half size or so if you want them to have a performance fit.
-Otherwise, they are a great, comfortable all-day shoe for multi-pitch sport climbs or a difficult crack project.
+The Skwama is a great option as a go-to for most kinds of climbing, from cracks to steep boulders to sport climbs.
+We like having these in our fleet as a shoe that will perform well at most any crag.
+We found them to stretch out a bit over time, so make sure to downsize a half size if you want them to have a performance fit.
+These are a great, comfortable all-day shoe for multi-pitch sport climbs or a difficult crack project.
 They're pricey, but because they are such high performers overall, we feel like they're worth the splurge and will deliver the performance you want out of a high-end climbing shoe.